 When we read scripture in worship, whether it is the Bible, the Dhammapada, or the Tao Te-Ching, we interpret it as a product of its time and its place.
 There is wisdom there, and there are inspiring stories, but scripture is not to be interpreted narrowly or oppressively.
 It can be beautiful, inspirational and wise.
 But in our tradition, scripture is never the only word, or the final word.

 From the beginning we have trusted in the human capacity to use reason and draw conclusions about religion.
 Influenced by experience, culture, and community, each of us ultimately chooses what is sacred to us.

 I have told stories and read poetry from the Bible throughout the twenty-one years of my Unitarian Universalist ministry.
 Yet the Bible remains for me but one rich source among many human records that speak to us of the joys and challenges of being alive. – Rev. Donna Morrison-Reed

-For some Unitarian Universalists, the Bible is still an important part of their religious life.
-The essay, "Unitarian Universalist Views of the Bible" explores Unitarian Universalist interpretations of the Bible, from seeing it as one of many sources of truth to finding it to be "a high-water mark for living out [our] Unitarian Universalist values."
+The essay, Unitarian Universalist Views of the Bible explores Unitarian Universalist interpretations of the Bible, from seeing it as one of many sources of truth to finding it to be "a high-water mark for living out our Unitarian Universalist values."

 For more information contact info @ uua.org.

 This work is made possible by the generosity of individual donors and congregations.
-Please consider making a donation today.